Full-time: One year

 Our students can benefit from a portfolio of opportunities to conduct part of their studies in selected EU Universities and Research Centres under the Erasmus Plus Program.

-You may, for example, conduct the work for your Dissertation Project abroad, benefitting from an Erasmus bursary.
+You may, for example, conduct the work for your Dissertation Project abroad, benefiting from an Erasmus bursary.
 Alternatively you may want to consider an Erasmus Work Traineeship.

 At University of Suffolk we believe in building a positive, collaborative, international environment and our Erasmus Partners help us in establishing these goals.